jubrito/planner-with-calendar/README.md

  ![](https://us-central1-progress-markdown.cloudfunctions.net/progress/30)

 ## Features

+### Key principles

+- **Accessibility by design** – Created to be accessible by anyone, focusing on improving users experience through mouse, screen readers and keyboard navigation.

+- **Test-Driven Quality** – Rigorously tested with Jest and React Testing Library to ensure reliability and maintainability.

+- **Optimized Performance** – Focused on providing a lightweight and fast app to improve the user experience.

 ### Included features:

-- **Accessibility by design** – Created to be accessible by anyone, focusing on improving users experience through mouse, screen readers and keyboard navigation

 - **Event Creation** – Add, edit, and delete events.